Off-label Drug Use

 The drug label gives information about the drug, including the specific medical condition(s) it’s approved for (called the indication(s) for use), the doses to be used, and how it’s to be given.
 When a drug is used in a way that is different from that described in the FDA-approved drug label, it’s said to be an “off-label” use.
 This can mean that the drug is:

 - Used for a different disease or medical condition

 - Given in a different way (such as by a different route)

 - Given in a different dose than in the approved label

-For example, when a chemotherapy drug is approved for treating one type of cancer, but is used to treat a different cancer, it’s off-label use.
+For example, when a chemotherapy drug is approved for treating one type of cancer but is used to treat a different cancer, it’s off-label use.
 The same is true if a drug is approved to treat a type of cancer at a specific stage (extent of spread), but it is used to treat a cancer at a different stage.

 Off-label is also called non-approved or unapproved use of a drug.

 The off-label use of FDA-approved drugs is not regulated, but it is legal in the United States and many other countries.
 An exception to this is the use of some controlled substances, such as opioids (pain medicines like morphine and fentanyl).
 These drugs cannot legally be prescribed in the United States except for approved purposes.

 While it’s legal for doctors to use drugs off label, it’s not legal for drug companies to market (advertise or promote) their drugs for off-label uses.
 Off-label marketing is very different from off-label use.

 Why are drugs used off-label?